dogecoin/dogecoin/doc/FAQ.md

 ### Such mining information ⛏

-Dogecoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
+ScrapCoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 100,000 blocks.
-Starting with the 600,000th block, a permanent reward of 10,000 Dogecoin per block will be issued.
+Starting with the 600,000th block, a permanent reward of 10,000 ScrapCoin per block will be issued.

 Originally, a different payout scheme was envisioned with block rewards being determined by taking the maximum reward as per the block schedule and applying